 - Proposal N.1.
 Supports Waiver Outreach and Education Campaign (Phase 1) to strengthen HCBS delivery.
-(CMS partial approval 11/5/2021) - Quarterly Update for FY 2022 Q4: HSD has not completed any additional planning or actions toward implementation of this activity in this quarter.
-Additional updates will be provided in subsequent quarterly submissions. - o Activity Description: - Support DOH and HSD campaign (social media/texting, TV, language translators, calls to waitlist members, community-based outreach) on accessing HCBS services under the recently implemented 1915(c) Supports Waiver. - Development of outreach and public service announcements about the Supports Waiver including but not limited to mail campaigns, commercials, and social media. - Activities are targeted at members receiving services that are listed in Appendix B of the State Medicaid Director Letter (SMDL) or that could be listed in Appendix B. These providers are not delivering institutional Long-Term Services and Supports, or other medical or behavioral health services not listed in Appendix B (e.g., acute care hospital, primary care). - This activity is considered to be administrative in nature; this represents a one-time funding opportunity through the enhanced HCBS FMAP dollars and does not require a sustainability plan. - Estimated total expenditures in Year 1 are \$1,000,000, with the state share funded by the HCBS FMAP dollars to be \$500,000. - Proposal N.2.
+(CMS partial approval 11/5/2021) - Quarterly Update for Q1 FY 2023: HSD has not completed any additional planning or actions toward implementation of this activity in this quarter.
+Additional updates will be provided in subsequent quarterly submissions. - Quarterly Update for Q4 FY 2022: HSD has not completed any additional planning or actions toward implementation of this activity in this quarter.
+Additional updates will be provided in subsequent quarterly submissions.

+- Support DOH and HSD campaign (social media/texting, TV, language translators, calls to waitlist members, community-based outreach) on accessing HCBS services under the recently implemented 1915(c) Supports Waiver. - Development of outreach and public service announcements about the Supports Waiver including but not limited to mail campaigns, commercials, and social media. - Activities are targeted at members receiving services that are listed in Appendix B of the State Medicaid Director Letter (SMDL) or that could be listed in Appendix B. These providers are not delivering institutional Long-Term Services and Supports, or other medical or behavioral health services not listed in Appendix B (e.g., acute care hospital, primary care). - This activity is considered to be administrative in nature; this represents a one-time funding opportunity through the enhanced HCBS FMAP dollars and does not require a sustainability plan. - Estimated total expenditures in Year 1 are \$1,000,000, with the state share funded by the HCBS FMAP dollars to be \$500,000. - Proposal N.2.
 Member Level Technology Investment (Phase 1) to strengthen HCBS delivery.
-(CMS partial approval 11/5/2021) - Quarterly Update for FY 2022 Q4: HSD has not completed any additional planning or actions toward implementation of this activity in this quarter.
+(CMS partial approval 11/5/2021) - Quarterly Update for Q1 FY 2023: HSD has not completed any additional planning or actions toward implementation of this activity in this quarter.
+Additional updates will be provided in subsequent quarterly submissions. - Quarterly Update for Q4 FY 2022: HSD has not completed any additional planning or actions toward implementation of this activity in this quarter.
 Additional updates will be provided in subsequent quarterly submissions.